Harin22/Machine-learning-interview-questions/README.md

 | Early stopping         | Stops training when validation error rises |
 | Simpler model          | Reduces capacity to memorize noise         |

+##7.
+What is data leakage and how can it be prevented?
+Data leakage occurs when information from outside the training dataset leaks into the model training process, resulting in overly optimistic performance metrics.
+It can be prevented by strictly splitting data into training, validation, and test sets before any data transformations, and using pipelines.

 ---

 ### 7. How do you handle imbalanced datasets?